 US-based company Arbiom (@arbiom) is already addressing this challenge to meet the world’s growing nutritional needs by integrating a historically non-food, renewable carbon source – wood – into the food supply chain to produce protein.

-Here, Liz Gyekye, senior content manager at Bio-Based World News, catches up with Arbiom’s business development manager Emily Glenn.
+Here, Liz Gyekye, senior content manager at Bio Market Insights, catches up with Arbiom’s business development manager Emily Glenn.

 Liz Gyekye (LG): What’s the story behind Arbiom?

 Emily Glenn (EG): By 2050, we need to feed 10 billion people.
 This will require more food production, especially feed for animals using less resources.
 Arbiom is committed to helping address this challenge by commercialising our “Wood to Food” technology enabling production of protein from wood, an otherwise non-food crop that is abundant and renewable.
 Wood is the key to our innovation and one way to sustainably feed the world in the future.